There’s a constant debate of whether or not Macs can get viruses. If you’re still wondering: “Do I need antivirus for my Mac?” The answer is yes.

 Finding the Best Free Antivirus for Mac

 Many Mac users think that their device is resistant to viruses, however, that’s just not the case.
-Even if your Mac is less likely to contract a virus, it’s still possible for you to pass along malware to Windows and Android users.
+Even if your Mac is less likely to contract a virus, especially if you download your Mac apps from safe websites and steer clear of these bad security choices, it’s still possible for you to pass along malware to Windows and Android users.
 It doesn’t hurt to install a free antivirus for your Mac to prevent any security breaches.

 If you’re looking to protect your Windows PC as well, check out our list of the best antivirus for Windows 10.